mitch172/Withum-project/README.txt

 Current Features:
 - index.html which opens on domain request.
 Lists page options for New Hires, Upgrades, Viewing new hires/upgrades, and Complete builds
+	- Has buttons labelled with builder's initials.
+These buttons will lead to pages that display all builds that the initials were marked as being the builder or qc'er
 - newHire.html that can enter new hire information and submit data to SQL table newHires
 - upgrade.html that can enter upgrade/rebuild information and submit data to SQL table upgrades
 - Two SQL tables, newHires and upgrades, that organize entries of two types